xoopscube/themes/README.md

 :construction: [WIP] Wiki Documentation !
 Please refer to XCL's store X-Update (click and run) documentation!
-Otherwhise select a Branch of this repo and, from the GitHub dropdown button "Download" select Clone or Download zip.
+Otherwise select a Branch of this repo and, from the GitHub dropdown button "Code" select Clone or Download zip.
-Upload folder <theme name> to your public /themes
+Upload folder <theme name> to your / public /themes
 Template set: from the Administration dashboard "Render", select "Template set" and Upload Archive.